penguintutor/matrix-display-images/README.md

 In some circumstances the Ctrl-C does not cancel the program.
 In that case Ctrl-Z can be used and then the program can be stopped using `kill`.

+## More Information

+For more information see my website at: [PenguinTutor RGB LED Matrix display](http://www.penguintutor.com/projects/rpi-matrix-rgbled)